Morocco Weather October

 Frequently Asked Questions

-What is the best weather to expect in Morocco in October?
+What is the weather in Casablanca Morocco in October like compared to Marrakech?

 Kate Carter